 Fig 2.
-Numbers of screening invitations received by women in various bith-cohorts in regions 1 and 2 together which apartice of the spin-value of the ratios.
-Insets who here exist of each region, and (n pupped) he hacknows of these and 60-45 insets apartice of the spin-value invitation insets, who is donting the spin state of the spin value in the number of the spin value of the spin value of the spin state of the spin state of the spin state of the spin value of the spin
+Numbers of screening invitations received by women in various bith-cohorts in regions 1 and 2, together which apartice of the spin-value of the ratios.
+Insets who the extent of each region, and (n pupped) the factoris of these and 50-85 insets apartice of the spin-value intervals, which is during the spin state of the spin state of the spin value of the spin va

-HR = 0.91(9% $\Delta$ )
+HR = 0.91(9% Δ)